What we learned from the 2nd week of the Kyle Rittenhouse homicide trial

 Rittenhouse took the stand Wednesday and testified for hours, once breaking into sobs so intense that the judge called for a break.

-Legal experts largely agreed that it benefitted the defense's case for Rittenhouse to take the stand — a common move in self-defense trials.
+Legal experts largely agreed that it benefited the defense's case for Rittenhouse to take the stand — a common move in self-defense trials.

 "He's got this baby face that everyone talks about, yet he came across differently on the stand," Kim said.
 "He seemed much more assured and confident than I thought people expected."